Getting Started at Southeast Community College

 Secondary schools interested in discussing criteria for articulating dual enrollment classes may contact the Administrative Director of Career Academies & K-12 or the Administrative Director of The Career Academy.

-It is recommended that prior to registration, students consult with an advisor.
-Advisors help students understand degree requirements and maintain knowledge of transfer articulation agreements, program requirements, and regulations.
-They assist students in developing meaningful educational goals that are consistent with personal interests, values, and abilities.
-Effective academic advising helps the student identify resources for greater academic success, navigate immediate questions and concerns, and help with future planning.
+It is recommended that prior to registration, students consult with advisors.
+Advisors help students understand degree requirements and maintain knowledge of transfer articulation agreements, program requirements and regulations.
+They assist students in developing meaningful educational goals that are consistent with personal interests, values and abilities.
+Effective academic advising helps the student identify resources for greater academic success, navigate immediate questions and concerns and helps with future planning.

 How to Register for Classes

-Newly Declared Students (students who have been admitted into a Program of Study):
+Newly Declared Students (students who have been admitted into a new Program of Study):

 Information about registering for classes will be sent to students who are newly declared in a program.